This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Some of the best things to do on Petrin Hill are:

 • Climb to the top of the Petrin Lookout Tower for fantastic panoramic views of the city.
-Built in the 19th century for the World’s Jubilee Exhibition, the steel-framed Petrin Tower is the main highlight on Petrin Hill.
+The steel-framed Petrin Tower was built in the 19th century for the World’s Jubilee Exhibition.
 It was designed to look like the Eiffel Tower, but obviously shorter.
 You can get to the top of the Petrin Tower either by climbing 299 steps or by paying an additional fee to use the lift.
-If you are a Prague Visitor Pass holder, entrance to the Tower and use of the lift are free.
-Otherwise, you can book a combined ticket for the Petrin Lookout Tower and the Mirror maze here.

 • Visit the Stefanik Observatory for a night sky observation.